Chamber structure of modular curves $X_{1}(N)$: Counting cells in the connected components

 \begin{prop} For any $a\geq2$, we have $S_{a}=\lfloor \frac{a}{2} \rfloor + \dfrac{(a-1)(a-2)}{2}$ and $F_{a}=\sum \limits_{d \vert a} \mu(a/d).S_{d}$ where $\mu$ is the classical Möbius function. \end{prop}

 In particular, when $a$ is equal to a prime number $p\geq5$, there are $\frac{(p-1)^{2}}{2}$ connected components in the discriminant of the stratum (which is connected).

 \begin{proof} Flat surfaces that belong to the discriminant have a degenerate core and one of the four angles of the domain of the pole is $\pi$.
 Connected components of the discriminant are parametrized by the lengths of the saddle connections and correspond to choices of angles.
 In some surfaces, there is a pair of opposite angles whose magnitude is equal to $\pi$.
 There is a connected component for every choice of angles that are multiple of $2\pi$ for the other pair of opposite angles.
-Such connected components are in bijection of partitions of $a$.
+Such connected components are in bijection with bipartitions of $a$ into two integers.
 There are $\lfloor\dfrac{a}{2}\rfloor$ of them.
-For connected components where the opposite angle is not equal to $\pi$, there is connected component for every tripartition of $a$.
-Therefore, there are $\dfrac{(a-1)(a-2)}{2}$ of them.
+For connected components where the opposite angle is not equal to $\pi$, there is a connected component for every ordered partition of $a$ into three parts.
+Therefore, there are $\sum \limits_{k=1}^{a-2} (a-k-1)=(a-1)(a-2)-\dfrac{(a-1)(a-2)}{2}=\dfrac{(a-1)(a-2)}{2} $ of them.
 By definition, $S_{a}=\sum \limits_{d \vert a} F_{d}$.
-By Möbius inversion formula, we get $F_{a}=\sum \limits_{d \vert a} \mu(a/d).S_{d}$. \end{proof}
+By the Möbius inversion formula, we get $F_{a}=\sum \limits_{d \vert a} \mu(a/d).S_{d}$. \end{proof}

 We compute the number of chambers of each type in the principal connected component: (i) $CT_{a}$ is the number of chambers of "triangle" type. (ii) $DT_{a}$ is the number of chambers of "degenerated" type. (iii) $CC_{a}$ is the number of chambers of "cylinder" type.
 We denote by $C_{a}$ the number of chambers in the principal connected component.
 It should be recalled that $\phi$ is Euler's totient function